belmead/blog/_posts/2024-10-9-kansas-birds.md

 This is not a bird.

 This is Mammal, who lives in the pit?
 Dry retention pond? beyond our house.
 It's called Mammal because at the time we first saw him, neither my wife nor I knew what it was, so we settled on using the class name.
 We're now almost 100% positive Mammal is a woodchuck.
 They are also known as "whistlepigs."
-It has a funny run and eats flowers and grass.
+It has a funny run and eats flowers and some grasses.

 ![Canada geese](https://belmead.github.io/blog/images/geese-1.jpg "Canada geese")